 - Hormone Replacement Therapy (HRT) – HRT can be very helpful in preventing osteoporosis.
 Speak to your GP for further advice.

-National Osteoporosis Society have produced a wide range of information sheets and leaflets on various issues about osteoporosis, which you should find helpful.
+Royal Osteoporosis Society have produced a wide range of information sheets and leaflets on various issues about osteoporosis, which you should find helpful.
 They can also give you details of a support group in your local area.

 You may find it useful to read our Falls Prevention article on Information NOW.